newking9088/gpt_llama_rag_fine_tuning_classification/README.md

 # LLM Fine-Tuning, RAG, and Evaluation Framework

-A  repository for implementing and evaluating state-of-the-art LLM techniques including fine-tuning, Retrieval-Augmented Generation (RAG), and model evaluation.
+A  repository for implementing and evaluating state-of-the-art LLM techniques, including fine-tuning, Retrieval-Augmented Generation (RAG), and model evaluation.
 This project demonstrates practical applications of modern NLP and LLM approaches across various use cases.
-Please raed `llm_general_knowledge.md` for short introduction to LLM.
+Please read `llm_general_knowledge.md` for a short introduction to LLM.

 ## Project Overview